Faizan-313/End-Game/README.md

 ```bash
 npm run dev
 ```
-The application will be available at [http://localhost:3000](http://localhost:3000) or the port specified in your environment.
+The application will be available on the port specified in your environment.

 ## Technologies Used